Editor’s note: Updated in 2018 with additional resources.

 In Transcendental Meditation it is suggested that you rest for two minutes after your meditation practice.
 This rest period helps you reorganize your energy and get back into your body.
 If you quickly jump out of your meditation and start checking email or posting on Instagram you may feel very shaky.
 Moving too quickly out of a meditation can even give you a headache or make you feel anxious.
 Take a few minutes to sit in a relaxed manner or lie down and rest.
 Let your body recalibrate.

 It’s also helpful to set an intention for the rest of your day once you finish your practice.
-Seal the deal with a positive intention like, I choose to carry this peace with me for the rest of the day.
+Seal the deal with a positive intention like this one: I choose to carry this peace with me for the rest of the day.
 Set yourself up to win with a silent prayer after your meditation.

 There are all kinds of ways to meditate and lots of tools to help you create a meditation practice that’s right for you.
 If one doesn’t quite click, try another.
 Let yourself adjust to this new habit and make it your own.
 Just remember: Anyone can meditate as long as they want to.
 That includes you.

-Want fresh new guided meditations every month?
-Check out my Miracle Membership.
-Each month I offer a brand-new podcast, guided meditation, one of my Greatest Hits lectures, and short, encouraging emails all on one theme.
-Check it out here.
+Each month I also offer a brand-new podcast, a guided meditation, one of my Greatest Hits talks, and weekly encouragement emails all on one theme.
+You’ll also get beautiful mantra art to inspire you!